NYARAS/vault-infrastructure-aws/README.md

 When having a token be revoked would be problematic, `root` or `sudo` users have the ability to generate `periodic tokens`.
 Periodic tokens have a `TTL`, but no max `TTL`.
 Periodic tokens may live for an infinite amount of time, so long as they are renewed within their TTL.
 Usage - You have a long-running app that can not handle the regeneration of a token or secret.

 Vault supports `AWS`, `Azure`, `Google Cloud`, and `Alibaba Cloud` out of the box for secrets engines.

+`Storage backends`, `cluster names`, and `seal types` are just a few of the configurations done via the configuration file.
+The others are configured within Vault itself.